 Dharma teacher visits for local sanghas

-- Sangha provides overnight accommodation if required (e.g. DT stays with a sangha member).
+- Sangha provides overnight accommodation if required (e.g. Dharma teacher stays with a sangha member).

-- Dana* offered on the day is given to the DT, who takes what they need and passes any surplus, either to a charity of their choice or to the DT Annual Gathering Fund.
+- Dana* offered on the day is given to the Dharma teacher, who takes what they need and passes any surplus, either to a charity of their choice or to the Dharma teacher Annual Gathering Fund.

 *It is traditional in many Sanghas for members to offer dana (donations) to express gratitude for Dharma teaching.
 This allows Sangha members to offer what they can afford, rather than being asked for a fixed amount.
-Some DTs may be in paid work, and may need dana only to cover the balance of their travel costs, some rely on dana to cover some or all of their living expenses, over and beyond their travel costs.
+Some Dharma teachers are in paid work, and may need dana only to cover the balance of their travel costs.
+Others rely on dana to cover some or all of their living expenses, over and beyond their travel costs.
 Sanghas are asked to take the needs of the teacher into account by suggesting an appropriate range of dana contributions to their members.
 (The local Sangha may also need to ask members for dana to cover the costs of the day eg room hire).